Le Pavillon de la Reine

 Dining

 There is no restaurant at the Pavillon De La Reine, but the staff are happy to help arrange a table for you elsewhere.
-They do do a delightful buffet breakfast each morning though, where guests can choose from croissants (naturally), pastries, pancakes, cold meat, cheeses along with a fantastic selection of fruit and cereal.
+They do a delightful buffet breakfast each morning though, where guests can choose from croissants (naturally), pastries, pancakes, cold meat, cheeses along with a fantastic selection of fruit and cereal.
 The coffee, too, is wonderful.

 IMG_0565